noepalm/mumu_tnp_analysis/README.md

 * the `altSigFit` subfolder contains the individual fit plots for each bin and category (passing/failing probes);

 [**Note**: the `projPt` folder always contains the $x$ variable (as plotted in 2D efficiency graphs.
 In the bin names in the output png, that is the second variable --sorry for the confusion!--), while `projEta` always contains the $y$ variable (first variable in bin names, but actually plotted on the $y$ axis in 2D efficiency).]

+# Ausiliary code
+There are some other standalone scripts used for the analysis:

+* **`test_kinematics.C`**: plots some useful distributions for the used data sample.
+* **`closure_test/closure_test.C`**: performs a closure test by retrieving the efficiency results from the `/results` folder and using it as weight to draw a $p_T$ distribution, to be compared against the one obtained by simply asking for the trigger to fire.